 Outside my District

 I worked with Georgia Virtual Learning to download a state-created virtual course native to our LMS (created while we were using FLVS content).
-I walked district and virtual program of choice teachers through how to adapt these courses to their needs.
+Another service I offered, was to walk district and virtual program of choice teachers through how to adapt these courses to their needs.
 I have outlined the most efficient course creations based on (1) state-provided courses, (2) district content, and (3) course creation from scratch.

 Advanced Learning Partnerships have recently hired me as an online teaching and learning expert consultant.

 For the wider educational technology audience, I routinely contribute to industry events; this one was for the Learning Counsel.
 Listen to my shift in how I am thinking about reaching in-service teachers – in micro-audiences as well as with micro-content on a Learning Counsel Panel discussion:

 I was invited to participate in an Educator Panel on Models, Workflow, and Change Management in Spring 2023.
 I was honored to be included alongside a Superintendent of one of the largest school districts in Georgia and the Georgia State Department of Education Technology Director.

 Backup of Hattie’s Ranking list of 256 Influences And Effect Sizes Related To Student Achievement.
 VISIBLE LEARNING. (n.d.). https://visible-learning.org/backup-hattie-ranking-256-effects-2017/ (Links to an external site.).

 Fisher, D., Frey, N., & Hattie, J. (2020).
 The distance learning playbook, grades K-12: Teaching for engagement and impact in any setting.
 SAGE Publications.